 - Relationships and sex

 - Or any other health matter that is worrying you.

 You have the same right to privacy and confidentiality as any adult.
 Our School Nurse follows a professional code of practice, this means your conversations will not be shared with anyone else unless you are at risk of harm; and even then they will discuss it with you first.
 Speaking to our School Nurse is a safe space.

-Our School Nurse is in the Academy every Tuesday and Friday, but you can also ring the school health team on 0161 241 2813.
+Our School Nurse is in the Academy every Wednesday, but you can also ring the school health team on 0161 241 2813.